ooni/explorer/CODE_OF_CONDUCT.md

 5. Where to go for help

-The Community Council is an elected body of Tor Core Contributors who can assist with intra-community conflict resolution.
-Community Council policies and information can be found on the [Community Council wiki]( https://trac.torproject.org/projects/tor/wiki/org/CommunityCouncil).
-You can contact the whole Community council:
+The OONI team can assist with intra-community conflict resolution.
+You can contact the whole OONI team:

   - if you have questions or concerns about the code of conduct, or

   - if you feel that you have witnessed a code of conduct violation

-However, if you feel that there is a conflict of interest with any council member, you may contact members individually.
-Council members' GPG keys are listed on the Community Council wiki.
-If there is a conflict of interest, the affected council member will recuse themselves.
-They will not be involved in any discussion or documentation of the incident.
-More about the Community Council can be found in the [guidelines](https://gitweb.torproject.org/community/policies.git/tree/community_council.txt).
+However, if you feel that there is a conflict of interest with any team member, you may contact members individually.
+See: https://ooni.org/about/.

 6. What to do if you witness unacceptable behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the Community Council as soon as possible.
-You can contact the community council in person, or at tor-community-council@lists.torproject.org.
-Current councilmembers are listed on the [wiki](https://trac.torproject.org/projects/tor/wiki/org/CommunityCouncil).
-The Community Council's incident response will vary on a case-by-case basis.
-The council will make every effort to respond to the incident immediately.
-The council will prioritize the safety of the person who has been harmed, or is at risk of harm.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the OONI team as soon as possible.
+You can contact the OONI team in person, or at team@openobservatory.org.
+Current team members are listed on the [about page](https://ooni.org/about/).
+The OONI team's incident response will vary on a case-by-case basis.
+We will make every effort to respond to the incident immediately.
+We will prioritize the safety of the person who has been harmed, or is at risk of harm.
 Person(s) who have been harmed or are at risk of harm can withdraw the incident report at any time.
 We will never do anything without the consent of the person who has been harmed or is at risk of harm, except in situations where there is a threat of imminent danger or harm to anyone.
-More information about the Community Council's incident reporting and response policies can be found on their [wiki](https://trac.torproject.org/projects/tor/wiki/org/CommunityCouncil).

 7. What the person reporting a violation can expect

-The Community Council prioritizes the safety and well-being of any person who feels that they have been harmed or may be in danger of being harmed.
-Anyone reporting an issue to the Community Council can expect that their report will be taken seriously.
+The OONI team prioritizes the safety and well-being of any person who feels that they have been harmed or may be in danger of being harmed.
+Anyone reporting an issue to the OONI team can expect that their report will be taken seriously.
 Initial reports can be taken in written or verbal form.
-If the incident does not require an immediate resolution, then a written report can be shared with the Community Council in an encrypted format.
 The next steps in an incident response will vary on a case-by-case basis.

-8. How the Community Council responds to incidents
+8. How the OONI team responds to incidents

-If a community member engages in unacceptable behavior, the Community Council may take any action they deem appropriate, including but not limited to a warning, informal mediation, temporary ban or permanent expulsion from the community.
-Any actions and decisions by the Community Council may be appealed by following the appeals process in the [Community Council Guidelines](https://trac.torproject.org/projects/tor/wiki/org/CommunityCouncil).
+If a community member engages in unacceptable behavior, the OONI team may take any action they deem appropriate, including but not limited to a warning, informal mediation, temporary ban or permanent expulsion from the community.

 9. Scope of this document

 This code of conduct covers all community participants: